Source Allies Logo

 With an active health check, we periodically “probe” upstream resources comprising our service.

-We are already using /hello as our heath check endpoint in our Load Balancer TargetGroup, but we are currently not notified if the endpoint is no longer accessible (unless through our passive checks).
+We are already using /hello as our heath check endpoint in our Load Balancer TargetGroup{:target="blank"}, but we are currently not notified if the endpoint is no longer accessible (unless through our _passive checks).
 We can add an active check on the same endpoint so that it is polled periodically, and we are notified if it no longer responds with an HTTP 200.

 To implement this active check, add one more export to the Outputs section in cloudformation.template.yml and then commit and push your changes: